grittynazy/dareyprojects/SettingupAnsible/img/README.md

 ![](./13.png)

+### Create an Ansible Playbook to automate user creation

 I then created an ansible playbook to automate user creation.
 The playbook included group and ssh key configuration.
 I then verified user creation and tested ssh access for newly created users.

 ![](./15.png)